Assessment Services

 Frequently Asked Questions

-Most ADHD evaluations are completed in a single testing day, typically ranging from four to eight hours depending on the complexity of the evaluation.
+• Most ADHD evaluations are completed in a single testing day, typically ranging from three to five hours, depending on the complexity of the evaluation.
 Some cases may require a brief follow-up appointment.

-Yes.
+• Yes.
 A comprehensive evaluation report from Mountain Peak Psychology can be used to request an IEP (Individualized Education Program), 504 Plan, or other accommodations through your child's school.
 We provide specific, actionable recommendations in our reports.
+However, specific accommodations are not guaranteed and ultimately depend on the school.

-Absolutely.
-We offer ADHD evaluations across the lifespan — from young children through older adults.
+• We offer ADHD evaluations across the lifespan, from young children through older adults.
 Our evaluation process is adapted to be developmentally appropriate for adults, including attention to work functioning, relationship patterns, and adult-specific challenges.

 Take the next step